appandweb/Symfony2-PUSH-FCM/README.md

 2. Create a Entity that store the tokens of your users
 3. Create a class to send push messages
 4. Call your new class from a controller and return  a Response
-5. add new route to the routing.yml of your new bundle
+5. Add new route to the routing.yml of your new bundle

 ## Create a new Bundle